k0001/exinst/exinst/README.md

 constraints to `MkReceptacleOfAnySizeThatCanBeShown`.

-Additionally, everywhere we use the `MkReceptacleOfAnySizeThatCanBeShown` constructor we need to witness that the `Receptacle a` satisfies all the required constraints, which means that, if the `Receptacle a` we pass to `MkReceptacleOfAnySizeThatCanBeShown` is being received, say, as a parameter to a function, then the type of that function will also require that its caller satisfies all of the same constraints, even though it is obvious that the instances exist.
+Additionally, everywhere we use the `MkReceptacleOfAnySizeThatCanBeShown` constructor we need to witness that the existentialized `Receptacle a` satisfies all the required constraints, which means that, if the `Receptacle a` we pass to `MkReceptacleOfAnySizeThatCanBeShown` is being received, say, as a parameter to a function, then the type of that function will also require that its caller satisfies all of the same constraints, even though it is obvious to us, statically, that the instances exist.
 We can now see how all of this becomes unmanegeable, or at least very **boilerplatey**, as those constraints start to propagate through our code base.

 What we need is a way for instances such as the `Show` instance for `ReceptacleOfAnySizeThatCanBeShown` to find the `Show` instance for `Receptacle a` without it being explicitely witnessed by the `MkReceptacleOfAnySizeThatCanBeShown` constructor.
-That is exactly the problem that `exinst` solves.
+That is exactly the problem that `exinst` solves: allowing *exi*stentials to find their *inst*ances.

 ## Usage